La Nuova MusicaBiography

 “La Nuova Musica… as lively a collection of instrumentalists and singers as the world offers” The Times, March 2012

 La Nuova Musica is a vocal and instrumental ensemble dedicated to reinvigorating the music of the European Renaissance and Baroque.
-In less than five years since its foundation by director David Bates, it has shot to prominence in the UK and abroad, described by BBC Radio 3 as “one of the most exciting consorts in the Early Music field” and receiving the classical category nomination at the 2012 South Bank Sky Arts/The Times Breakthrough Awards.
+In less than seven years since its foundation by director David Bates, it has shot to prominence in the UK and abroad, described by BBC Radio 3 as “one of the most exciting consorts in the Early Music field” and receiving the classical category nomination at the 2012 South Bank Sky Arts/The Times Breakthrough Awards.
 La Nuova Musica has appeared at venues including Kings Place, Wigmore Hall, St John’s, Smith Square, and at the Aldeburgh, Spitalfields and London Handel festivals, where it enjoys strong creative relationships and fast-developing audiences.
 In 2011, La Nuova Musica signed a five-record deal with harmonia mundi USA.
 The first recording, of Handel’s Il Pastor Fido, was released in March 2012 and instantly applauded by The Times for its “untrammelled gusto”.
-The second, of settings of Dixit Dominus by Handel and Vivaldi, is released in April 2013.
+The second, of settings of Dixit Dominus by Handel and Vivaldi, was released in April 2013.
+Forthcoming releases include music by Charpentier and Carissimi, and a collaboration with the countertenor Lawrence Zazzo.

 Taking its name and inspiration from Giulio Caccini’s 1602 treatise on the revolutionary Baroque vocal style, La Nuova Musica quests for vividness and ardour in performance.
 Writing of 2009′s concert of Handel Acis and Galatea at the London Handel Festival, The Times said: “[Bates] breathed life, meaning and shape into every phrase.
 His speeds were properly brisk and his little band responded with playing of robust vigour.”
 2011′s performances of Messiah at St George’s, Bristol and the Spitalfields Winter Festival were singled out for especial acclaim.
 The Guardian reported that “the small[-scale performance] was not just beautiful but absolutely compelling”; The Times declared the music-making to be “of an undogmatic, long-pondered intelligence, generously yet undistractingly ornamented, and with the small band minutely sensitive to its interplay with the human voice.”
 David Bates’ commitment to performers of the younger generation and his enthusiasm for their creative input further define La Nuova Musica’s presence.
 Audiences are drawn to the artists’ ebullience; critics praise the nurture of new names and faces.
 To the Dutch newspaper Trouw, reviewing Il Pastor Fido, La Nuova Musica was a revelation: “the singing is at an extremely high level – and the names are all new!”

-In 2012-13 La Nuova Musica create a new programme of music entitled LOVE’S EXCHANGE featuring actor Jamie Parker (The History Boys, Henry V) for St John’s, Smith Square, record SACRIFICES for harmonia mundi USA at the Snape Maltings, return to St George’s Bristol with Handel Acis and Galatea and Bach St John Passion, join forces with counter-tenors Robin Blaze for Bach cantatas as part of BACH UNWRAPPED at Kings Place and Lawrence Zazzo for a fourth recording project with harmonia mundi USA and embark on new relationships with the Musique Cordiale festival in Seillans, France, where they perform music by Blow, Bach and Handel, and Wigmore Hall, London, where they give the modern-day premiere of Conti’s turbulent opera L’Issipile .
+In 2012-13 La Nuova Musica created a new programme of music entitled LOVE’S EXCHANGE featuring actor Jamie Parker (The History Boys, Henry V) for St John’s, Smith Square, returned to St George’s Bristol with Handel Acis and Galatea and Bach St John Passion, joined forces with counter-tenors Robin Blaze for Bach cantatas as part of BACH UNWRAPPED at Kings Place and Lawrence Zazzo in music by Handel, Bononcini and Ariosti, and embarked on new relationships with the Musique Cordiale festival in Seillans, France, where they perform music by Blow, Bach and Handel, and Wigmore Hall, London, where they give the modern-day premiere of Conti’s turbulent opera L’Issipile in January 2014.

 David Bates, directorBiography